 Start your Jupyter notebook server

 Red Hat OpenShift Data Science is a managed cloud service for data scientists and developers of artificial intelligence (AI) applications.
-It provides a fully supported environment to rapidly develop, train, and test machine learning models in the public cloud before deploying them in production.
-When you use OpenShift Data Science, you are running in Red Hat OpenShift Dedicated or Red Hat OpenShift Service on AWS, which simplifies cloud operations.
+It provides a fully supported environment in which to rapidly develop, train, and test machine learning models in the public cloud before deploying them in production.
+OpenShift Data Science can be hosted in Red Hat OpenShift Dedicated or Red Hat OpenShift Service on AWS, which simplifies cloud operations for the developer.

-This learning path uses several popular Python libraries–Pandas, PyTorch, and scikit-learn–to manipulate a data set and create a machine learning model.
 In this learning path, you will set up options for your Jupyter notebook server.
-If you cannot remember how to launch JupyterHub, go back to the Launch JupyterHub learning path.
+If you can’t remember how to launch JupyterHub, go back to the Launch JupyterHub learning path.

 - Notebook image